twoojoo/rofi-utils/README.md

 	- Chromium bookmarks are stored in ***$HOME/.config/chromium/Default/Bookmarks***
 	- gets bookmarks both from **bookmark_bar** and **other** bookmark collections
 	- be sure that bookamark names are **unique**
 	- for some reason if the bookmark name contains more than 1 consective space character, the script won't be able to match the name with the url.
 Try to avoid this situation.
+Maybe this could be fixed in the script itself.

 ### Theming